-(e.g. neighbourhood plans, parish plans Locally prepared by the community as their aspirations.
-Provides the Council with information on what the community wants with the Council playing only a supporting role in the process.
-Neighbourhood plans etc All stages Local communities These outline community priorities and may differ from place to place.
-The Local Plan needs to be flexible enough to respond to this Low/medium - the Council offers support for communities developing these documents, which can be intensive, although using the documents for background is low.
+Method of Involvement This is useful for Which document What stage For which sectors of the community?
+Things the Council need to consider Resource intensity Preparation of locally based documents (e.g. neighbourhood plans, parish plans and village design statements.
+Locally prepared by the community as their aspirations.
+Provides the Council with information on what the community wants with the Council playing a supporting role in the process Neighbourhood plans etc All stages Local communities These outline community priorities and may differ from place to place.
+The Local Plan needs to be flexible enough to respond to this challenge Low/medium - the Council offers support for communities developing these documents, which can be intensive, although using the documents for background is low.
 Participation workshops Bringing together representatives from different sectors of the community to be more actively involved in scoping documents and identifying priorities.
-DPDs Pre-production, production and submission All sectors significant preparation and organisation.
-However they can be very useful for discussing important and/or Medium/high - time is needed for preparation, specialist skills may be required.
+DPDs Pre-production, production and submission All sectors Events require significant preparation and organisation.
+However they can be very useful for discussing important and/or difficult issues.
+Medium/high - time is needed for preparation, specialist skills may be required.
 The costs of venue hire can be considerable.

-Working groups / focus groups / panels Bringing together representatives to provide ongoing support to local plan development and production.
-DPDs Pre-production, production and submission All sectors dependent on commitment from those involved.
-Regular or ongoing meetings can also have resource Medium - ongoing support from staff has time implications.
-There are also costs in organising meetings.
+Method of Involvement This is useful for Which document What stage For which sectors of the community?
+Things the Council need to consider Resource intensity Working groups / focus groups / panels Bringing together representatives to provide ongoing support to local plan development and production DPDs Pre-production, production and submission All sectors Success is dependent on commitment from those involved.
+Regular or ongoing meetings can also have resource complications Medium - ongoing support from staff has time implications.
+There are also costs in organising meetings

-11 Appendix B - Statutory Consultation Bodies
+11. Appendix B - Statutory Consultation Bodies

-11.1 The statutory consultees (specific consultation bodies) that the regulations require the Council to consult are:
+- 11.1.
+The statutory consultee (specific consultation bodies) that the regulations require the Council to consult are:

 - The Environment Agency

 - English Heritage

 - Natural England

-- Network Rail

-- Highways Agency

-- Kent County Council

-- · Town and Parish Councils

-- Kent Police

-- Adjoining authorities

-- Telecommunications providers

-- Kent and Medway NHS Trust

-- Utility providers (water, sewerage, gas and electricity)

-- The Homes and Communities Agency

-- · Secretary of State for Transport
+- The Mayor of London

 - The Civil Aviation Authority

+- Homes and Communities Agency

+- Primary Care Trust

+- Office of Rail Regulation

+- Transport for London

+- Integrated Transport Authority

+- Kent County Council Highways (as the Highways Authority)

+- Marine Management Organisation

-12 Appendix C - General Consultation Bodies
+12. Appendix C - General Consultation Bodies

-- 12.1 The general consultees (general consultation bodies) that the regulations require the Council to consult, where appropriate, are: - Voluntary bodies - Bodies which represent the interests of different racial, ethnic or national groups - · Bodies which represent the interests of different religious groups - · Bodies which represent the interests of disabled persons - · Bodies which represent the interests of persons carrying on business - 12.2 For Sevenoaks, these bodies include, but are not limited to:
+- 12.1.
+The general consultees (general consultation bodies) that the regulations require the Council to consult, where appropriate, are: - Voluntary bodies - Bodies which represent the interests of different racial, ethnic or national groups - Bodies which represent the interests of different religious groups - Bodies which represent the interests of disabled persons - Bodies which represent the interests of persons carrying on business - 12.2.
+For Sevenoaks, these bodies include, but are not limited to: